skip to Main Content

 This explains why blue light takes more time to travel through transparent media than red light.

-It also explains why blue light refracts more through a prism than red light.
-It explains why a mix of various size photons, known to us as white light, get split into all the colours of the rainbow, with blue light always at the most acute angle from the prism, and red light at the least acute angle.
+This also explains why white light is sometimes diffracted into all the colours of the rainbow, with blue light always at the most acute angle from the prism, and red light at the least acute angle.

 Photons hitting a wall after travelling through a prism